Ken Levine (game developer): Irrational Games

+Ghost Story Games

 On February 23, 2017, Irrational Games was rebranded as Ghost Story Games, founded by 12 of the former Irrational members with Levine remaining as president and creative director.
-In January 2022, the outlet's next game was reported to be in development hell, with employees blaming Levine for a lack of leadership in producing a vaguely pitched game that Levine described as a "narrative LEGO" in which every player would have a unique experience.
-On December 8, 2022, they revealed their game, Judas.
+In January 2022, the studio's game was reported to be in development hell, with employees blaming Levine for a lack of leadership in producing a vaguely pitched game that Levine described as a "narrative LEGO" in which every player would have a unique experience.
+On December 8, 2022, they revealed their game, the first-person shooter Judas.

 Work as an author and screenwriter

-Ken Levine has been a consultant and co-author of three books related to the BioShock franchise.
-These are BioShock: Rapture, BioShock Infinite: Mind In Revolt and The Art of BioShock Infinite.
-Levine himself did not work on the majority of Rapture and Mind in Revolt, but provided the intellectual property and quotes used by the authors in the books.
+Levine has been a consultant and co-author of three books related to the BioShock franchise.
+These are BioShock: Rapture, BioShock Infinite: Mind in Revolt and The Art of BioShock Infinite.
+He himself did not work on the majority of Rapture and Mind in Revolt, but provided the intellectual property and quotes used by the authors in the books.
 The author for Rapture was John Shirley and the author for Mind in Revolt was Joe Fielder.
-Levine personally wrote an introduction in the Deluxe Edition of The Art of BioShock Infinite, published by Dark Horse Comics.
+Levine personally wrote an introduction in the deluxe edition of The Art of BioShock Infinite, published by Dark Horse Comics.

 In June 2013, Levine had been confirmed to be writing the script for a new film version of the dystopian science fiction novel Logan's Run.
 However, he was later dropped from the project.

 In April 2016, Levine stated he was working with Interlude to write and produce the pilot episode for an interactive, live-action series based on The Twilight Zone, which will be published by CBS.
-However as of January 2022, nothing has come to fruition.
-In 2017, Levine described the project as "in flux."
+However, as of January 2022, nothing has come to fruition.
+In 2017, Levine described the project as "in flux".

 Notable works

-Ken Levine is most notable for his conceptualization and work on the BioShock franchise.
-Levine and his team worked on BioShock and BioShock Infinite, passing on the opportunity to make BioShock 2.
+Levine is most notable for his conceptualization and work on the BioShock franchise.
+He and his team worked on BioShock and BioShock Infinite, passing on the opportunity to make BioShock 2.

 BioShock is set in 1960, where the player controls a man named Jack who is the sole survivor of a plane crash near a mysterious lighthouse in the mid-Atlantic.
 Jack finds a bathysphere and takes the submersible down to an underwater city called Rapture, a city that was dedicated to the pursuit of a perfect free market economy.
 The city has fallen into ruin due to the city's social implosion and Jack must find a way to survive against the crazed inhabitants and escape.

-BioShock Infinite is set in 1912, where main protagonist Booker DeWitt must travel to Columbia, a flying city that has no fixed location and rescue a girl named Elizabeth and bring her back to New York.
+BioShock Infinite is set in 1912, where main protagonist Booker DeWitt must travel to Columbia, a flying city that has no fixed location, and rescue a girl named Elizabeth and bring her back to New York.
 No motivation is given as to why Booker must do this except the cryptic words "Bring us the girl, and wipe away the debt."
 Booker arrives at Columbia to find an American-Exceptionalist city dedicated to hailing the Founding Fathers that is led by a religious zealot known as Father Comstock.